top of page

 Why This Keeps Happening

-Most hiring failures in construction are not caused by a lack of technical skill.
+Most hiring failures in construction aren’t caused by a lack of technical skill.
+They happen because of misalignment.

 The wrong work ethic for your crew.
 The wrong communication style.
 The wrong expectations about pace or responsibility.
 A personality that disrupts the team dynamic.